USNavalResearchLaboratory/turboWAVE/docs/dev-base.rst

 ..
 Tip::

 	In turboWAVE constructing and initializing objects are two different operations.
 All objects are constructed while processing the input file.
 Initialization of objects happens only after all objects are constructed.
+Modules also have an intermediate verification stage.

 ..
 Warning::